 Domestic violence assault in Colorado involves causing bodily injury to a victim in an intimate relationship with the defendant.
 A conviction for domestic violence assault results in a mandatory arrest and can lead to jail time, treatment programs, a restraining order, and could prevent the defendant from owning a firearm.

 Domestic violence is criminal assault with enhanced penalties.
-In this article, our Colorado criminal defense lawyers will address:
+In this article, our Denver Colorado criminal defense lawyers will address:

 - 1. How does Colorado law define domestic violence?

 - 2. How Does the Prosecutor Prove that I am Guilty of Domestic Violence?

 - 4. How Do I Fight The Charges?